- Improved weather protection, particularly from wind and rain.

 - Victoria Point Shopping Centre

 - Russell Island Recreation Hall

 What is the Southern Moreton Bay Islands Ferry Terminals Upgrade Project?

-The Southern Moreton Bay Islands (SMBI) passenger ferry terminal upgrade includes a $34.1 million upgrade of the terminals at Russell, Macleay, Lamb and Karragarra Islands.
+The Southern Moreton Bay Islands Ferry Terminals Upgrade Project will deliver new ferry terminals at Russell, Macleay, Lamb, and Karragarra Islands.
 This project will also include repurposing the existing ferry pontoons and jetties for recreational use such as fishing and mooring.

 Why are the SMBI ferry terminals being upgraded?

 The ferry terminals on Russell, Macleay, Lamb and Karragarra Island are essential island transport infrastructure.